anthonyq7/gmail-smart-compose/README.md

 # Gmail Smart Compose Extension

 A Chrome extension that leverages Google's Gemini AI to generate intelligent email responses directly within Gmail.
-Currently pending review for the Chrome Web Store.
+Currently available as an extension on the Chrome Web Store.

 ## Important: Setup Required